oumi-ai/oumi/docs/user_guides/launch/launch.md

 In addition, the Oumi launcher automatically sets [`idle_minutes_to_autostop`](https://docs.skypilot.co/en/latest/reference/api.html#sky.launch) to 30, i.e. clusters will stop automatically after 30 minutes of no jobs running.

 Stopped clusters preserve their disk, and are quicker to initialize than turning up a brand new cluster.
-Stopped clusters can be automatically started by specifying them in an `oumi launch up` command.
+Stopped clusters can be automatically restarted by specifying them in an `oumi launch up` command.

-To turn down a cluster, including deleting their associated disk, run:
+To turn down a cluster, which deletes their associated disk and removes them from our list of existing clusters, run:

 ```shell
 oumi launch down --cluster oumi-cluster